Non Sequitur by Wiley Miller for June 24, 2014

 39. Egil skallagrimsson

-Kveldulf about 10 years ago
+Kveldulf over 10 years ago

 My favourite medical ad is one for a product that cures cold sores “in as little as 4.1 days.”
 When you read the fineprint at the bottom of the screen, it tells you that the untreated cure time is 4.8 days.